Jens Weißflog: Career

-Weißflog was born in Erlabrunn (now a part of Breitenbrunn, Saxony) in the Erzgebirge range.
+Weißflog was born in Erlabrunn (now a part of Breitenbrunn) in Saxony.

+Olympics and Four Hills Tournament

 As a 19-year-old he won the Four Hills Tournament for East Germany in 1983/84.
 Weißflog was known as "Floh" (flea in German) due to his slight stature and his light body.
 That same winter he won the combined World Cup and later the normal hill event at the 1984 Winter Olympics in Sarajevo.
 The following winter was dominated by Weißflog and the outstanding Finn Matti Nykänen.

+The most remarkable part of his career is that he competed at the top level for twelve years.
+Neither the regime change from East Germany to the unified Germany in late 1990, nor the change in ski jumping techniques from the parallel technique to the V-style around 1993 stopped his success.